30 Best Practices for Preventing a Data Breach

 Risk = Criticality (probability of a data breach x vulnerability score) x Impact

-Ultimately, the more important an asset is to your business operations and stability, the more significant impact a data breach has.
+Ultimately, the more important an asset is to your business operations and stability, the more significant the impact a data breach has.
+Monitoring for suspicious activity—such as unauthorized access attempts or unusual data transfers—can help detect threats before they escalate into major incidents.

 7. Determine risk tolerance